lnalborczyk/phd_thesis/docs/92-appendix_eyetracking.md

-The purpose of this control experiment was to check whether the two motor tasks used in the main experiment presented in CHapter 6, namely, finger tapping and articulatory suppression (mouthing) were equivalent in terms of task difficulty or general dual-task demand [@emerson_role_2003].
+The purpose of this control experiment was to check whether the two motor tasks used in the main experiment presented in Chapter \@ref(chap6), namely, finger tapping and articulatory suppression (mouthing) were equivalent in terms of task difficulty or general dual-task demand [@emerson_role_2003].
 Participants performed a computer-based visual search task (i.e., finding a T among an array of Ls), adapted from @treisman_feature-integration_1980 paradigm (see below for details).

 ## Sample